sandeeppanda92/aib-data/md/intro-index.md

 ### Architecture

-The Cosmos network consists of many independent, parallel blockchains, called zones, each powered by classical Byzantine fault-tolerant (BFT) consensus protocols like #[a(:href='links.tm.website') Tendermint] (already used by platforms like #[a(href='https://github.com/hyperledger/burrow') Hyperledger's Burrow]).
+The Cosmos network consists of many independent, parallel blockchains, called zones, each powered by classical Byzantine fault-tolerant (BFT) consensus protocols like [Tendermint](https://tendermint.com) (already used by platforms like [Hyperledger's Burrow](https://github.com/hyperledger/burrow)).
 Some zones act as hubs with respect to other zones, allowing many zones to interoperate through a shared hub.
 The architecture is a more general application of the Bitcoin sidechains concept, using classic BFT and Proof-of-Stake algorithms, instead of Proof-of-Work.

 ## Interoperable